Kotlin/KEEP/proposals/extensions/android-parcelable.md

 Syntactic options:
 - It does not have to be a companion object, a named object, e.g. `object Parceler: Parceler<MyPercelable>` may be ok too
-  - It's rather better not to have `Parceler` as a companion object because `newArray` will be supported otherwise
+  - :warning: It's rather better not to have `Parceler` as a companion object because `newArray` will be supported otherwise
   - But then we have to choose two different names for the supertype and for the actual object, as we can't write `object Parceler : Parceler` without qualified names
   - Also the `companion object` may be private
 - We may want to require the object to be annotated to explicitly show that the `newArray()` is auto-generated

-> Discussion: why not implement `newArray()` in the `Parceler` interface itself?
+> :warning: Discussion: why not implement `newArray()` in the `Parceler` interface itself?
 First, this method can not be implemented generically (with erasure), because the runtime type of the array created is different every time.
 We could do something like `fun newArray(size: Int) = throw UnsupportedOperationException("This method must be overridden by subclasses")`, this has the benefit of making the IDE's life easier: otherwise we'd have to teach it to skip `newArray()` when generating stubs for the Override/Implement action in annotated classes.
 OTOH, this is error-prone in the case of non-annotated classes.
 A solution here could be to magically implement `newArray()` in all concrete subclasses of `Parceler` regardless of the annotation.
 I wonder if this can be promoted to a general feature of Kotlin...